The path forward

 How we approached the assessment

-With the financial support of JPMorgan Chase & Co., Next Street and Common Future studied L.A.
-County’s unique economic and social context and the state of play for the region’s small business communities, identifying critical needs in equitable access to capital, customers, and services.
-The research was then synthesized and shared with a coalition of over 45 local stakeholders, led by Lendistry and Concerned Capital, to inform strategies co-created to address the historical inequities for small businesses owned by people of color, deepened by the COVID-19 crisis.
+With the financial support of JPMorgan Chase & Co., Next Street and Common Future studied St. Louis’s unique economic and social context and the state of play for the region’s small business communities, identifying critical needs in equitable access to capital, customers, and services.
+The research was then synthesized and shared with a coalition of over 45 local stakeholders, led by Erica Henderson, St. Louis Economic Development Partnership, and Gabriela Ramírez-Arellano, Independent Consultant, to inform strategies co-created to address the historical inequities for small businesses owned by people of color, deepened by the COVID-19 crisis.

-This research approach will span across nine cities and regions across the U.S. throughout 2020 and 2021 and is centered around community engagement and fostering a network of relationships among local community organizations and leaders to catalyze solutions focused on racial equity and recovery from the COVID-19 pandemic.
+This research approach spanned across nine cities and regions across the U.S. throughout 2020 and 2021 and is centered around community engagement and fostering a network of relationships among local community organizations and leaders to catalyze solutions focused on racial equity and recovery from the COVID-19 pandemic.

 On May 4th, our local partners hosted a learning event to share findings from the report and introduce some of the small businesses and other stakeholders involved in the assessment.
 You’ll find a recording of the event below.